solaeus/dust/README.md

     executing quickly.
 The compilation time should feel negligible to the user.
   - **Fast Execution** Dust should be generally faster than Python, Ruby and NodeJS.
 It should be competitive with highly optimized, modern, register-based VM languages like Lua.
-Dust should be benchmarked during development to inform decisions about performance.
+Dust should be bench tested during development to inform decisions about performance.
   - **Low Resource Usage** Despite its performance, Dust's use of memory and CPU power should be conservative and predictable enough to accomodate a wide range of devices.